Skip to main content

 alignment=ft.alignment.center,

-border=ft.border.all(1, ft.colors.AMBER_400),
+border=ft.border.all(1, ft.Colors.AMBER_400),

 border_radius=ft.border_radius.all(5),